mike84265/mike84265.github.io/research/delay_calculator.md

 ## LDE Estimator
 Layout Dependent Effect (LDE) plays a critical role in advanced node.
-The performance of a transistor can vary up to 40% arising from LDE.
+The drain current of a transistor can vary up to 40% arising from LDE.

 ## Effective Resistance
 The algorithm for this part is inspired by [Spectral Graph Theory Lecture 8 by Daniel A. Spielman](https://www.cs.yale.edu/homes/spielman/561/2012/lect08-12.pdf)